Thoronador/morrowtools/readme.md

 - **base**: This directory contains the source code for stuff that is used in more than one branch of morrowtools.
+- **ci**: scripts and other files that are used as part of Continuous Integration (automated builds and tests, etc.)
 - **mw**: contains code for Morrowind-related programmes
 - **sr**: contains code for Skyrim-related programmes
 - **tests**: contains code for test cases
-- win64-compile-test: utility to test for 64 bit Windows OS when compiling
+- **win64-compile-test**: utility to test for 64 bit Windows OS when compiling
-- LICENSE: Full text of the GNU General Public License version 3 as published by the Free Software Foundation.

 Within some directories you may find files named TODO or ToDo.txt.
 These files list some of the work that still has to be done for that specific directory.